Help 4 You - Tenancy and Wellbeing Support

 "I promote independence, but I show people how they can do things and take the first steps together to make them less overwhelming," Leigh said.

-Sophie has predominantly worked in the mental health sector and identifies support for residents to help them overcome difficulties they face.
+Sophie has mainly worked in mental health and identifies support for residents to help them overcome difficulties they face.

-She is very customer focused and driven to help residents make positive changes in their lives, which can help them manage their tenancy successfully.
+She is very customer focused and enjoys helping residents to make positive changes in their lives, which can help them sustain their tenancy.

-Passionate about helping others, Sophie has also previously worked as a Tenancy Sustainment Officer for a charity providing community-based support.
+Sophie also previously worked as a Tenancy Sustainment Officer for a charity providing community-based support.

-"It's a role that gives you the opportunity to make a really positive difference to someone’s life," Sophie said.
+"It's a role that gives you the opportunity to make a real difference to someone’s life," Sophie said.

-Daniel strives to secure the best outcomes for Muir residents, having previously worked with a Local Authority in a front-line Homelessness and Temporary Accommodation role.
+Daniel works to get the best outcomes for Muir residents, having previously worked with a Local Authority in a front-line Homelessness and Temporary Accommodation role.

 He has experience supporting people being discharged from hospital (both general needs and mental health), prison, care leavers, people fleeing domestic violence, those with complex needs relating to substance misuse and people with physical or learning needs.